abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

   - Manually triggered by the user
   - Retention of backup for as long as you want
 - Trick: in a stopped RDS database, you will pay for storage. fi you plan on stopping it for a long time, you should snapshot and restore instead.

+### Aurora Backups

+- Automated backups
+  - 1 to 35 days (cannot be disabled)
+  - point-in-time recovery in that timeframe

+- Manual DB Snapshots
+  - Manually triggered by user
+  - Retentions of backup for as long as you want.

+## RDS & Aurora Restore Options

+- Restoring a RDS / Aurora backup or a snapshot creates a new db

+- Restoring MySQL RDS database from S3
+  - Create a backup of your on-premises db
+  - Store it on Amazon S3
+  - Restore the backup file onto a new RDS instance running MySQL

+- Restoring MySQL Aurora cluster from S3